JoeTheDave/advent-of-code-js/readme.md

 - [ ] Better solution execution switcher script
 - [ ] Improved completion report?
 - [ ] Visualizations script that will launch a server, load the solution ts file call a function by convention

-- [ ] Get to the bottom of the issue with problem 11
-- [ ] Rebuild the Prime Generator for use with problem 35 and utilize in all previous problems using prime functions